 Related: How to Take Action Photos

-If your camera has inbuilt flash, make sure it’s turned off!
+If your camera has a built-in flash, make sure it’s turned off!

 You’re in manual mode for a reason… to expose for the background, so you don’t need your camera’s flash sticking its busy body head up and taking over!

-Focus on the subject, not the scene behind.
-Bear in mind your auto focus may struggle due to the low light, so if you find it hunting and not settling anywhere (or where you want it to!)
-Just switch to manual focus!
+When taking sunset silhouette photos make sure to focus on the subject, not the entire scene behind.
+Bear in mind that your auto focus may struggle due to the low light, so if you find it hunting and not settling anywhere (or where you want it to!) just switch to manual focus!

-If you switch to manual focus and (like me) your eye struggles to recognise tack sharp from barely acceptably sharp (!!) when looking through the lens, try this…
+If when switching to manual focus (and like me) your eyes struggle to recognise tack sharp from barely acceptably sharp when looking through the lens, try this…